Far-right Israeli minister visits sensitive Jerusalem holy site, threatening Gaza cease-fire talks

 Jews and Muslims both claim the Jerusalem hilltop compound, which is considered the holiest site for Jews.

-Palestinians consider the mosque a national symbol and view such visits as provocative, though Ben-Gvir has frequently visited the site, revered by Jews as the Temple Mount, during tense periods.
+Palestinians consider the mosque a national symbol and view such visits as provocative, though Ben-Gvir has frequently visited the site, revered by Jews as the Temple Mount, and Muslims as Haram al-Sharif, during tense periods.
 Tensions over the compound have fueled past rounds of violence.

 In an overnight session that lasted into Thursday morning, Israel’s parliament overwhelmingly passed a resolution rejecting the establishment of a Palestinian state.
 The vote was largely symbolic and meant to send a message ahead of Netanyahu’s trip to the U.S.